Lachiecodes/Securing-and-Hardening-Linux/README.md

 - At this point, you can use the mounted disk normally.
 You can copy move or erase files on the disk as per usual.
 - The contents of the disk will be in `/mnt`.
-- You can also create a new directory, and mount the encrypted disk to that directory: run `mkdir /root/secretdata` and then `mount /dev/mapper/secretdata /root/secretdata`.<br>
+- You can also create a new directory and mount the encrypted disk to that directory: run `mkdir /root/secretdata` and then `mount /dev/mapper/secretdata /root/secretdata`.<br>

 ![Screenshot 2023-10-10 103905](https://github.com/Lachiecodes/Securing-and-Hardening-a-Linux-System/assets/138475757/ce0512c9-49a3-4c57-bc20-b693eea00638)<br>